PufferFinance/puffer-locker/README.md

 // Withdraw tokens from an expired lock function withdraw(uint256 _lockId) external;

+// Relock tokens from an expired lock for a new duration function relockExpiredLock(uint256 _lockId, uint256 _unlockTime) external returns (bool);

 // Delegate voting power to the Puffer team function delegateToPufferTeam() external;